Building helpful and informative graphics for an in-cab environment.

 User Interface (Professional Projects)

-My time at Caterpillar involved a variety of projects: Early conceptual work and exploration, 3D implementation, Code alteration, Iconography generation, and Final design and specification delivery.
+My time at Caterpillar utilized my skillset for a variety of projects: Early conceptual UI work and exploration, 3D implementation, Asset Management, Code Alteration, Iconography Generation and cataloging, as well as Final design and GUI specification delivery.

 Due to the value of the intellectual property, much of my work remains confidential until public release.